dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 Now, open the terminal in Visual Studio Code.
 The keyboard shortcut would be `Ctrl` + `` ` ``.

-Then, initiliaze Yarn using the command below:
+Then, initialize Yarn using the command below:

 ```bash
 yarn init -y